 They are not generally aggressive, but will fight viciously if provoked.
-Their presence in Deadzones is usually because they are the cause, the Council preferring to keep planets subject to a Veer-Myn infestation isolated.
-However occasionally they either happen to live beneath the surface of a planet which is declared CP for some other reason, or they are drawn to a Deadzone from elsewhere, though by what and for what purpose is, like so much about them, unknown.
+Their presence in Deadzones is usually because they are the cause, the Council preferring to keep planets subject to a Veer-myn infestation isolated.
+However occasionally they either happen to live beneath the surface of a planet which is locked down for some other reason, or they are drawn to a Deadzone from elsewhere, though by what and for what purpose is, like so much about them, unknown.